mxcoppell/longleap-tools/README.md

 ## Market Holidays

-The following market holidays are included:
+The following market holidays are included (from year 2000 onwards):
 - New Year's Day
 - Martin Luther King Jr. Day (Third Monday in January)
 - Presidents Day (Third Monday in February)